Pension Calculator

 What are common accrual rates for DB pensions?

 Common accrual rates are 1/60th and 1/80th of your final or average salary per year of service.
-A 1/60th scheme is more generous — after 30 years, you'd receive 30/60 = 50% of your salary.
+A 1/60th scheme is more generous -- after 30 years, you would receive 30/60 = 50% of your salary as an annual pension.
 A 1/80th scheme would give 30/80 = 37.5%.
-Some public sector schemes in the UK use 1/57th or 1/49th for career average pensions.
+Some UK public sector schemes such as the NHS pension use 1/54th, while the Teachers' Pension Scheme uses 1/57th for career average revalued earnings (CARE) pensions.

 What is pension commutation?